abingeorge07/EC551_ProgrammingAssignments/README.md

 Professor Densmore

-This repo includes the code and a brief explanation of the programming assignments for the Advanced Digital Design course at Boston University.
+This repo includes the code and a brief explanation of the programming assignments for this course.

+Authors:
+- Visaal
+- Abin